didi/LogicFlow/sites/docs/docs/article/extension/snapshot.en.md

 }
 ```

-## 5. Implementing getSnapshot
+## 4. Implementing `getSnapshot`

-Once the `base64` is generated, we can directly use it to download the image.
+Having generated the `base64`, we can directly use it to download the image.

 ```ts
 /**